cameracode/ml-cucumber-selenium-jvm-assessment/README.md

 - [x] select drop-down element "//*[@id="footer_i_am_a"]" ("Tell us about about yourself" drop-down for "Keep in touch" form)
 - [x] Click() "//*[@id="footer-submit-button"]/div" button
 - [x] Verify response "Thanks!
 See ya soon!" once "//*[@id="footer-submit-button"]/div" has been clicked
-- [x] Use some form of error validation, an assert is suggested

 ### Test 2:
 - [x] use the magic leap homepage https://www.magicleap.com